CheckPointSW-Community/CPX-2025-automation-ws/README.md

 <br>You should see new gateways as well as a Branch office and Corporate policy similar to SmartConsole demo mode:
 <br><img width="469" alt="image" src="https://github.com/user-attachments/assets/0b417594-5cd5-4244-b17e-05909615f5fa" />

-### Create and change youre own object using ansible
+### Create and change your own object using ansible
 To save some time we will use another playbook file in order not run through all the tasks again.

 1. Open the file **myobjects/main.yml** and review the code in there